 VIDEO AND PHOTOGRAPHY RELEASE

-I/We understand that my/our child’s photograph/video may be taken during the course of their participation in the KiDsGyM USA program.
+I/We understand that my/our child’s photograph/video may be taken during the course of their participation in the KiDsGyM USA® program.
 I/We hereby grant_____ my/our permission for the resulting video and/or photograph to be used for any training and printing purposes.

 PLEASE, DESCRIBE ANY MEDICAL, LEARNING, OR OTHER CHALLENGES OF WHICH WE SHOULD BE AWARE.